catppuccin/catppuccin/docs/port-creation.md

 ### Creation

 You can create ports using [this](https://github.com/catppuccin/template) public template as a blueprint.
-However, you must **not** create it the traditional way (by clicking **Use this template**), because this leaves a _small_ tag under the repos' name that says `generated from <template>`.
-To avoid this, follow the instructions below:

-1. Create the repo and leave it empty:
+1. Clone template repository

     ```
-    mkdir name_of_your_port
-    cd name_of_your_port
-    git init
+    git clone https://github.com/catppuccin/template.git <name_of_your_port>
     ```

-2. Add this template as a remote:
+2. Navigate into the cloned repository

     ```
-    git remote add template https://github.com/catppuccin/template.git
+    cd <name_of_your_port>
     ```

-3. Pull from it:
+3. Delete the existing remote

     ```
-    git pull template main
+    git remote remove origin
     ```

-4. Delete the remote:

-    ```
-    git remote remove template
-    ```

-5. Make the template its own repository by running

-    ```
-    git reset $(git commit-tree HEAD^{tree} -m "feat: initial commit")
-    ```

-6. Set up the rest of your port, and push it to your user repository!
+4. Set up the rest of your port, and push it to your user repository!

 &nbsp;